MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ##Host a Web Server in a Container

-This next example will walk through a more practical use case for a Windows Server Container.
-The steps included in this exercise will complete the following:
+This next example will demonstrate a more practical use case for Windows Server Containers.
+The steps included in this exercise will guide you through creating a web server container image that can be used for deploying web applications hosted inside of a windows Server Container.
-- Create a container from the Windows Server Core base image.
-- Deploy web server software into the container.
-- Create a new image from the modified container.
-- Deploy a web server ready container and host a simple website in the container.

-##Step 1 – Create Source Container
+##Step 1 – Create Container from Windows Server Core Base Image

 To create a web server container image, you first need to deploy and start a container from the Windows Server Core base image.
 ```powershell